mshokrnezhad/6G_Research_Directions/README.md

 1. **Intelligent multiple access**
     - Multiple access considering MIMO at both sender and receiver sides.
-    - Multiple access considering RISs and Reconfigurable Holographic Surfaces (RHSs).
+    - Multiple access considering RISs and RHSs.
 2. **AI-native air interface**
-3. **Computation Over The Air (OTA)**
+3. **Computation OTA**
 4. **Handover management for NTN**
-5. **Rate Splitting Multiple Access (RSMA) in 6G**
+5. **RSMA in 6G**
     - RSMA for multi-user/multi-cell multi-antenna networks utilizing networked (massive) MIMO.
-    - RSMA-based robust interference management
+    - RSMA-based robust interference management.
-    - RSMA to generalize existing multiple access strategies
+    - RSMA to generalize existing multiple access strategies.
 6. **Symbiotic communications**

-### 6G for Artificial Intelligence (AI)/Machine Learning (ML)
+### 6G for AI/ML

 1. **Orchestrating big AI/ML models**
     - Deploying large-scale AI/ML models to enable complex, emerging services faces numerous challenges.
 These include the substantial volume of training data required, as well as the computation and transmission of large-scale model parameters.
 Moreover, due to the distributed nature of data and computing resources, deploying such implementations often necessitates collaboration among numerous network and computing resources for tasks like training, inference, and task accomplishment.
-For example, mobile AI-Generated Content (AIGC) is an emerging service used for various applications such as ChatGPT and DALL-E. These models typically contain billions of parameters, making their deployment on the edge challenging due to limited resource capacity.
+For example, mobile AIGC is an emerging service used for various applications such as ChatGPT and DALL-E. These models typically contain billions of parameters, making their deployment on the edge challenging due to limited resource capacity.
 Furthermore, deploying these models in core clouds and managing the large-scale distributed data required for training introduces significant transmission latency.
 Another challenge lies in ensuring the adaptability of these models to dynamic environments, addressing issues of scalability and real-time responsiveness.
 Hence, there's a need to explore novel network/computing designs to support the deployment of large AI/ML models.
 Integrating network, computing, and learning offers a promising solution to address these challenges.
     - This involves orchestrating 6G resources for AI/ML techniques through: 1) choosing an appropriate AI/ML strategy (centralized, distributed, or federated learning), 2) allocating computing nodes and capacity to execute AI/ML tasks efficiently, and 3) determining network paths between consumers and data sources, as well as AI/ML tasks, to facilitate the exchange of necessary messages.
-These three steps must be carried out while taking into account the state information of network/computing resources, as well as the state of AI/ML training/inference tasks, in order to ensure End-to-End (E2E) quality.
+These three steps must be carried out while taking into account the state information of network/computing resources, as well as the state of AI/ML training/inference tasks, in order to ensure E2E quality.
-    - In the case of Collaborative Learning (ColL), the impact of user/resource mobility or interference on resource-efficient collaborative learning can be investigated.
+    - In the case of ColL, the impact of user/resource mobility or interference on resource-efficient collaborative learning can be investigated.
     - Moreover, game-theoretic approaches can be designed incentivizing resource-limited nodes to participate in the collaborative learning process.

 ### Semantic Communications in 6G

 Inspired by the classic information theory, the design of a communications system or architecture mainly involves three different levels of problems, namely, (i) transmission of symbols (the technical problem); (ii) semantic exchange of transmitted symbols (the semantic problem); (iii) effect of semantic information exchange (the effectiveness problem).
 In contrast to the Shannon paradigm whose underlying principle is to guarantee the correct reception of each single transmitted packet regardless of its meaning (i), semantic communication is concerned with the problem of how transmitted symbols convey a desired meaning to the destination, as well as how effectively the received meaning affects the action in a desired way (ii and iii).
-By communicating the meaning or semantics of the data, semantic communication holds the promise of utilizing resources significantly more efficiently.
+By communicating the meaning or semantics of the data, semantic communication holds the promise of utilizing resources significantly more efficient.
 To build a pathway to semantic communications, the subsequent topics may be considered.

 1. **E2E semantic communication system design**
     - Resource management for semantic communications